-Unless otherwise laid down in the Prospectus, the Management Company may decide to issue, capitalisation units ("C") and distribution units ("D").
+Unless otherwise laid down in the Prospectus, the Management Company may decide to issue, for the Fund, capitalisation Units ("C" Units) and distribution Units ("D" Units).

 The "C" Units will reinvest their income, if any.
 The "D" Units may pay a dividend to its Unitholders, upon decision of the Management Company.
 Dividends are paid annually, except where the Management Company would decide on a monthly, quarterly or semi-annual dividend payment.